Updated: May 28, 2026

 The boon of a native app is that all these features can be built-in.
 For example, VPN cannot be integrated directly within a PWA, but in the case of native app development, it can be embedded in the application itself.
 In fact, we did just that in one of our projects so that the traffic would not be intercepted.

-Therefore, if you are going to build a healthcare or banking solution that constantly has to handle sensitive user data, with a native app you can implement as many advanced security control features as you want to hone the safety of the solution.
+Therefore, if you are going to build a personal finance app, healthcare, or banking solution that constantly has to handle sensitive user data, with a native app you can implement as many advanced security control features as you want to hone the safety of the solution.

 But it’s worth remembering that the actual level of application security also depends on the experience and skills of the team responsible for it.
 Data breaches and vulnerabilities can occur because of human error within the development team.
 Therefore, battle-proven experts are the bedrock of your solution’s security.